wrh2/pyProcessor/code/README.md

     <class 'myhdl._SuspendSimulation'>: Simulated 1000 timesteps

-You can also specify the amount of timestamps
+You can also specify the amount of timesteps

     myProcessor.simulate(5000)